jaredkrinke/avr-n64/README.md

 * Analog joystick vertical position

 ## Implementation notes
-This implementation uses an ATmega32 (DIP package) running at >= 4 MHz (tested using the internal oscillator), with a power supply of 5 volts (tested with a repurposed cell phone charger).
+This implementation uses an ATmega32 (DIP package) running at >= 4 MHz (tested on 4 MHz internal oscillator and 12 MHz external crystal), with a power supply of 5 volts (tested with a repurposed cell phone charger).
 A 3.3 volt linear regulator supplies power to the controller.

 ### Timing
 This setup uses a software implementation of the protocol ("bit banging").
 The code assumes specific optimized compiler output (e.g. loop unrolling and using "cbi" and "sbi" instructions for manipulating the data pin), and uses "nop" instructions to ensure a 1 MHz data clock.